karankumar2003/Fire-News/README.md

 * Handles network errors gracefully, ensuring a smooth and error-free user experience.

 # Technologies Used
-NewsApp leverages the following technologies and libraries:
+Fire News leverages the following technologies and libraries:

 ## Jetpack Compose
 A modern UI toolkit for building beautiful Android apps.